mdibl/pipeline-prep/pre_index_datasets/README.md

 2) A new version of the dataset is downloaded

 ## Index Inputs
-The input is stored by source-version/organism-dataset under the /data/scratch directory in a structure to /data/external/ For example, ensembl 91 genemone and transcriptome datasets for can be found under:
+The input is stored by source-version/organism-dataset under the /data/scratch directory in a structure similar to that of /data/external/
+For example, ensembl 91 genemone and transcriptome datasets for can be found under:
 ```
    Ensembl datasets (dna,cdna,pep,cdna,ncrna) for human: